ThinkDataEd/student/docs/unit1/lesson8.md

     <iframe src="https://drive.google.com/file/d/13tlfZDbiUCQ_caqAqhgpHWVFo_CWVc1S/preview" width="640" height="480"></iframe>

 20. Notice that the x-axis is the same as before.
 We simply replaced each nutrition fact label with a dot that corresponded with the number of calories in the snack.
-If two snacks had the same amount of calories, we simply stacked the dots. <strong style="color: red;">Is this new plot better than the original?</strong> We call this type of plot a **dotplot** since we’re using dots to represent each observation.
+If two snacks had the same amount of calories, we simply stacked the dots. <strong style="color: red;">How/why is the dot plot a better representation of the data?</strong> We call this type of plot a **dotplot** since we’re using dots to represent each observation.

 21. The *Tangible Plot* handout ([LMR_1.9](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.9_Tangible Plot.pdf)) contains the nutritional information for the total grams of fat in the stick figures' snacks.
 Create a dotplot that shows the distribution of grams of fat and answer the questions. <strong style="color: blue;">Replace LMR_1.9.</strong>
 <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.9_Tangible Plot.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_1.9](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.9_Tangible Plot.pdf)</div>

+22. Think about the visuals in this lesson. <strong style="color: red;">What kind of graph was used to visualize the categorical variable?
+What kind of graph was used to visualize the numerical variable?</strong>

-22. Think about the statistical questions you came up with (Lesson 6 homework). <strong style="color: red;">Which visualization would be most appropriate for answering your statistical questions?</strong>
+Think about the statistical questions you came up with (Lesson 6 homework). <strong style="color: red;">Which visualization would be most appropriate for answering your statistical questions?</strong>

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>